Chinatown, Honolulu: Rebuilding and preservation

+Heading down Queen Street toward Kakaʻako disaster camp after the Chinatown Fire, Kalihi-Pālama.

 Many critics accused the government of Sinophobia, believing that the fires were deliberately set to destroy their community.
 An exodus occurred.
 While the former residents rebuilt Chinatown, many moved to the suburbs, hoping not to relive a similar incident.
 The post-fire architecture used masonry rather than wood, since stone and brick buildings were fire resistant.

 Many of the people who filed damage claims were represented by lawyer Paul Neumann, but he died before the cases went to court.

 After the fire, new businesses were established focusing on the Chinese community.
 Instead of viewing Chinatown as a segregated community, it became an area full of economic opportunities; with many of the wealthier Chinese finding different ways to commercialize the exoticism of Chinatown.
 With the increased tourism and foot-traffic, existing buildings; such as the Wo Fat Restaurant (reopened in 1938) revamped themselves in a distinctive "oriental" style to attract more visitors.

 During World War II the area in and around Chinatown became a red-light district, with their main clientele being American servicemen stationed in Hawai'i after Pearl Harbor.
 The area gained a negative reputation - with popular rhetoric claiming Chinatown was full of exotic immorality.
 Additionally, some Chinatown landmarks, such as Smith's Union Bar and Club Hubba Hubba, gained notoriety from consistent patronage by the troops stationed in Hawai'i.

+After World War II, Chinatown experienced a significant decline.
+Although earlier promotional efforts had made Chinatown an exotic attraction for wartime tourists, the postwar period saw reduced attention and investment in the neighborhood.
+Additionally, with changing economic priorities, tourism shifted to other parts of Honolulu.
+Subsequently, Chinatown's buildings deteriorated, businesses struggled, and the area developed a reputation of being unsafe during the late 1940s and 1950s.